mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/短语积累/showcase my skills.md

 I am excited to showcase my skills.

 # 相近表达
-I am eager to make a contribution
+I am eager to make a contribution.
+I'm sure I could bring a lot to this job.